PopescuAdrianIulian/Coin-Track/README.md

 # Coin-Track

-A comprehensive cryptocurrency tracking application built with **Angular** for the frontend and **Spring Boot** for the backend.
+A cryptocurrency tracking application built with **Angular** for the frontend and **Spring Boot** for the backend.
 This application allows users to monitor cryptocurrency prices, create watchlists, and view detailed information about different cryptocurrencies.

 ## Features